 23 years and welcomed Monsignor John F. Neff as our new pastor.

 During his time, construction and renovation of the Parish Center began in May

 1997 and was completed in January of 1998.
 Several of our parishioners were

 ordained as Permanent Deacons at St. Jude Cathedral on June 28, 1997.
 In August

 of 1998, a new upgraded computer system was installed and the beginning of

 stpaulchurch.com domain and a new website.
-Monsignor Neff retires as pastor of
+Monsignor Neff retired as pastor of

 St. Paul on June 30, 2002.

-On July 1, 2002, our current pastor, Father Len Piotrowski, was appointed.
+On July 1, 2002, Father Len Piotrowski was appointed pastor.
 We

 in spirituality, growth, and most important, as a